osherjacobs/LabWork_Findings/kslkatz_validation.md

 In practice, the dev machine's Defender did not flag KslKatz even with real-time protection enabled and signatures updated, so bisection produced no anchors and the code rewriter generated zero candidate rewrites regardless.
 The data-morph pass — driven by a manually written YARA rule targeting known KslKatz strings — was the only effective component.
 This is consistent with an ML detection that scores on aggregate PE features rather than discrete byte sequences, and confirms that bisection-based feedback loops only work when the scanning engine on the dev machine matches the detection posture of the target environment.

+Note: testing was conducted against Windows Defender only.
+Behaviour against EDR solutions or MDE with advanced hunting enabled was not assessed.

 ---

 ## Detection